 The optometric and vision care community is mourning the passing of Frank Fontana, O.D., F.A.A.O., who passed away suddenly at the age of 95.
 Known affectionately in optical as “Uncle Frank,” Fontana stayed active in vision care, even attending Vision Expo West last week.

 Services will be held Oct.
 13 at the Schrader Funeral Home in Ballwin, MO.
-In addition, his friends and colleagues are planning a Celebration of Life to honor him.
-It is currently being planned for Oct.
-27 at a location to be announced.
+In addition, his friends and colleagues are planning a Celebration of Life to honor him, tentatively scheduled for early 2019.
 EB will update with more information as it becomes available.

 An optometrist for 69 years, Dr. Fontana owned Fontana Eyecare Associates in St. Louis, MO.

 He started his practice in 1950 and specialized in and is a pioneer in fitting contact lenses.
 Throughout his career, he was involved with clinical investigations, consulting, writing, and lecturing.
 Since 1999, he had more than 160 speaking engagements in the U.S. and abroad, including Italy and Argentina.

 In a filmed interview for the VSP blog he said the introduction of contact lenses was a pivotal moment in optometry—even though it was a new concept at the time.

 “We’d put a lens on a person’s eye and say a silent Hail Mary that we could get it back out.
 Holy smokes!” he says in the video.